mir-dataset-loaders/mirdata/docs/source/overview.rst

 Overview
 ########

-``mirdata`` is a library which aims to standardize how audio datasets are accessed in Python, removing the need for writing custom loaders in every project.
+``mirdata`` is a library which aims to standardize how audio datasets are accessed in Python, removing the need for writing custom loaders in every project, and improving reproducibility.
-Working with datasets usually requires an often cumbersome step of downloading data and writing load functions that load e.g. matching audio and annotation files into some standard format to be used for experimenting or evaluating. ``mirdata`` does all of this for you:
+Working with datasets usually requires an often cumbersome step of downloading data and writing load functions that load related files (for example, audio and annotations) into a standard format to be used for experimenting or evaluating. ``mirdata`` does all of this for you:

 .. code-block:: Python